-Best used in high-quality, matcha-flavored CPG SKUs, lattes, teas, cocktails & premium desserts, but can also be used for a variety of other products that require a USDA organic certification as well.
+Best used in high-quality, matcha enhanced CPG SKUs, lattes, teas, cocktails & premium desserts, but can also be used for a variety of other products that require a USDA organic certification as well.

-Best used in high-quality lattes, teas, cocktails & premium desserts, but can also be used for a variety of other products that do not require a USDA organic certification as well.
+Best used in high-quality lattes, teas, cocktails & premium desserts, but can also be used for a variety of other products that do not require a USDA organic certification.

 INTERESTED IN TRYING